On This Page

 There was a school near our apartment, we passed a group of kids playing fútbol in a field while out walking around.

-We popped in a particularly intriguing looking shop we passed, inside there was an array of multi-colored wood-carved objects ranging from small trinkets to large pieces of furniture.
+We popped in a particularly intriguing shop, inside there was an array of multi-colored wood objects ranging from small trinkets to large pieces of furniture.
 We came across similar wood work all over Costa Rica.

-A fountain and a church stood at the center or town.
+A fountain and a church stood at the center of town.